Gum-Joe/2Keys/docs/SETUP.md

 <!-- Add OOBE info -->

 <!-- TODO: Replace <PLACE> -->
 **2Keys sever:** The server that handles execution of hotkeys, by taking requests for which hotkey on which keyboard from the detector.
-Later, we'll see how this works in `<PLACE; SECTION>`
+Later, we'll see how this works in 3.1.

 ### 1.3 The 2Keys daemon
 A daemon is a background process, in the case the 2Keys server when running in daemon mode.
 I'll be refering to running 2Keys in the background as the 2Keys daemon.